-The two photos above show Loch Erne from a look out on the small scenic road from Castle Archdale Forest into Kesh.
-Click on either image to see a larger version.
+The photo above shows Loch Erne from a look out on the small scenic road from Castle Archdale Forest into Kesh.

 This road also passes through the townland of Crevinish (indicated on map as Morrow Land 1828).
 This is where my Morrow ancestors were living in 1828 according to the Tithe Applotment Books (The Tithe Applotment Books “were compiled between 1823 and 1837 in order to determine the amount which occupiers of agricultural holdings over one acre should pay in tithes to the Church of Ireland.
 There is a manuscript book for almost every civil (Church of Ireland) parish in the country giving the names of occupiers of each townland, the amount of land held and the sums to be paid in tithes” – source The National Archives of Ireland).
 Four Morrow brothers – James, Richard, John and Robert are listed in the parish of Magherculmoney and townland of Crevinish in 1828.

 The ruins of Crevinish Castle are also in the townland.
-Unfortunately the ruins are now part of a holiday village and caravan park, but I ignored the No Tresspassing signs, climbed a few gates and took the photos of the castle ruins as seen above.
+Unfortunately the ruins are now part of a holiday village and caravan park, but I ignored the No Tresspassing signs, climbed a few gates and took the photo of the castle ruins above.